SPARC-FAIR-Codeathon/SCKAN-Compare/README.md

 * Solution

-SKCAN-Compare is a tool to retrieve and visualize data contained in SCKAN to highlight similarities and differences in neuronal pathways.
+sckan-Compare is a tool to retrieve and visualize data contained in SCKAN to highlight similarities and differences in neuronal pathways.

 It includes multiple features including: